Homeschooling in Connecticut & Homeschool Laws

 In 2002, mandatory guidelines for Connecticut homeschooling were proposed.
 About 1,000 parents protested at a hearing, leading the legislature to reconsider.

-Current Homeschooling Connecticut Laws and Regulations
+Current Connecticut Homeschool Laws and Regulations

 According to Connecticut homeschool law, truancy laws apply to students between the ages of 5 and 18 who do not attend school or a homeschool program.